East Elevation and Terrace - Morning

 Sam’s Point Interpretive Center

-American Institute of Architects (AIA) Award for Sustainability
+2006 Honor Award – Sustainability – American Institute of Architects (AIA)

 Location: Cragsmoor, NY